gowachin/matreex/vignettes/matreex.md

 Picea_sp_d5$init_pop <- def_initBA(30)
 ```

-Simulation doesn’t change anything, the delay is only defined at the IPM
+The simulation is run in the same way as the delay is only defined at
-level.
+the IPM level.

 ``` r
 set.seed(42)